terapolis/terapolis.net/README.md

 # React Porfolio

-Web development of Ihor Orlovskyi portfolio site using [GatsbyJS](https://github.com/gatsbyjs/gatsby) - a [ReactJS](https://facebook.github.io/react) static site generator.
+Web development of Теsl’ar Studio portfolio site using [GatsbyJS](https://github.com/gatsbyjs/gatsby) - a [ReactJS](https://facebook.github.io/react) static site generator.

 ### How to use